 I was reminded of it walking down the street the other day, because someone in our neighborhood in Brooklyn was blasting a dancehall track from their car that sampled the “na, na na na na, na na na naaah na na na na na na” part from “Land Of A Thousand Dances.”
 Then I got to thinking, this cartoon is actually an inspired recipe for a mashup.
-If you’d like to hear it, get in touch.

 I put the track together using my new favorite software in the world, Ableton Live.
 I’ve historically been a Reason/Recycle guy, and while I’ve had Ableton sitting on my hard drive forever, it took me until recently to motivate to check it out.
 I’m glad I did, it’s been wildly inspirational.
 Here’s how the mashup looks in Ableton’s session view.